jupyter-book/mystmd/.changeset/rotten-falcons-suffer.md

 'myst-to-typst': patch
 ---

-Cross references with trailing text
+Cross references, emph and strong with trailing text